A White Paper on keV Sterile Neutrino Dark Matter: Discussion - Pro and Cons for keV Neutrino as Dark Matter and Perspectives

 The search for the identity of the Dark Matter is currently at a very exciting stage, with tentative, mutually exclusive, claims for detections of CDM~\cite{Hooper:2010mq} and WDM~\cite{Bulbul:2014sua}.
 While eagerly awaiting developments on the Dark Matter particle detection front, it is incumbent upon astrophysicists to develop tests that could distinguish between the two frontrunner candidates.
 A glance at the figure suggests that such a test should not be too difficult: the two simulated galactic Dark Matter haloes look completely different.
 In CDM, there is a very large number of small subhaloes whereas in WDM only a handful of the most massive ones are present.
 Surely, it cannot be beyond the ingenuity of observational astronomers to tell us whether the Milky Way resides in a halo like that on the left or in one like that on the right of the figure!

 It turns out that distinguishing CDM from WDM merely by counting the number of small satellites orbiting the Milky Way (or similar galaxies) is not possible once galaxy formation is taken into account.
 This is because there are two physical processes that inhibit the formation of galaxies in small haloes: the reionization of hydrogen in the early Universe heats up gas to a temperature higher than the virial temperature of small haloes (a few kilometers per second) and, in slightly larger haloes where gas can cool, the first supernovae explosions expel the remaining gas.
-Models of galaxy formation going back over 10 years, see e.g.~\cite{Benson:2001at} and more recent simulations, confirm this conclusion.
+Models of galaxy formation going back over 10 years, see e.g.~\cite{Bullock:2000qf,Benson:2001at} and more recent simulations, confirm this conclusion.
 In fact, if anything, requiring that a galactic halo should contain at least as many subhaloes as there are observed satellites in the Milky Way sets a lower limit on the mass of WDM particle candidates~\cite{Kennedy:2013uta}.
 A similar limit can be placed from the degree of inhomogeneity in the density distribution at early times as measured by the clustering of Lyman-$\alpha$ clouds~\cite{Viel:2013apy}.

 Other tests based on the observed properties of Milky Way satellites also fail to distinguish CDM from WDM.
 In CDM, haloes and subhaloes have cuspy ``NFW''~\cite{Navarro:1996gj} density profiles, while in WDM one would expect cores to form in their inner regions.
 However, detailed calculations show that such cores would be much too small to be astrophysically relevant~\cite{Shao:2012cg}.
 Another test is offered by the ``too-big-to-fail'' argument~\cite{BoylanKolchin:2011de} that CDM $N$-body simulations predict a population of massive, dense subhaloes whose structure is incompatible with the observed kinematics of stars in the brightest Milky Way satellites.
-WDM models neatly avoid this problem because the inner densities of subhaloes are slightly less dense that those of their cold Dark Matter counterparts, on account of their more recent formation epoch~\cite{Lovell:2011rd}.
+WDM models neatly avoid this problem because the inner densities of subhaloes are slightly less dense that those of their cold Dark Matter counterparts, on account of their more recent formation epoch~\cite{Lovell:2011rd} (which has also shown in connection to the 3.5~keV hint~\cite{Horiuchi:2015qri}).
 However, baryon physics produce similar effects in CDM subhaloes~\cite{Sawala:2014baa}

 At present, the best strategy for distinguishing CDM from WDM would seem to be the use of gravitational lensing.
 There are two complementary techniques that could reveal the presence of the myriad small subhaloes predicted to exist in the haloes of galaxies by CDM simulations: flux ratio anomalies and distortions of giant arcs.
 Whether these techniques will work in practice is still an open question.